Tip #1 -

 appear in a new browser tab.
 From there, you can right click to save the image.

 Tip #4 -

 New features in this current version of the program.

-In this new version 2.5 there is an innovative Function Menu for selecting different display
+In the new version there is an innovative Function Menu for selecting different display

 options and for navigation to other parts of the program.
 This replaces the previous